Fausto Coppi: Death

-In December 1959, the president of Burkina Faso, Maurice Yaméogo, invited Coppi, Raphaël Géminiani, Jacques Anquetil, Louison Bobet, Roger Hassenforder and Henry Anglade to ride against local riders and then go hunting.
+In December 1959, the president of the Republic of Upper Volta (now known as Burkina Faso), Maurice Yaméogo, invited Coppi, Raphaël Géminiani, Jacques Anquetil, Louison Bobet, Roger Hassenforder and Henry Anglade to ride against local riders and then go hunting.
 Géminiani remembered:

 "I slept in the same room as Coppi in a house infested by mosquitos.
 I'd got used to them but Coppi hadn't.
 Well, when I say we 'slept', that's an overstatement.
 It was like the safari had been brought forward several hours, except that for the moment we were hunting mosquitos.
 Coppi was swiping at them with a towel.
 Right then, of course, I had no clue of what the tragic consequences of that night would be.
 Ten times, twenty times, I told Fausto 'Do what I'm doing and get your head under the sheets; they can't bite you there'".

 Both caught malaria and fell ill when they got home.
 Géminiani said:

 "My temperature got to 41.6 °C ...
 I was delirious and I couldn't stop talking.
 I imagined or maybe saw people all round but I didn't recognise anyone.
 The doctor treated me for hepatitis, then for yellow fever, finally for typhoid".

 Géminiani was diagnosed as being infected with plasmodium falciparum, one of the more lethal strains of malaria.
 Géminiani recovered but Coppi died, his doctors convinced he had a bronchial complaint.
 La Gazzetta dello Sport, the Italian daily sports paper, published a Coppi supplement.
 The editor wrote that he prayed that God would soon send another Coppi.
 Coppi was an atheist.

 In January 2002 a man identified only as Giovanni, who lived in Burkina Faso until 1964, said Coppi died not of malaria but of an overdose of cocaine.
 The newspaper Corriere dello Sport said Giovanni had his information from Angelo Bonazzi.
 Giovanni said: "It is Angelo who told me that Coppi had been killed.
 I was a supporter of Coppi, and you can imagine my state when he told me that Coppi had been poisoned in Fada Gourma, at the time of a reception organised by the head of the village.
 Angelo also told me that [Raphael] Géminiani was also present...
 Fausto's plate fell, they replaced it, and then..."

 The story has also been attributed to a 75-year-old Benedictine monk called Brother Adrien.
 He told Mino Caudullo of the Italian National Olympic Committee: "Coppi was killed with a potion mixed with grass.
 Here in Burkina Faso this awful phenomenon happens.
 People are still being killed like that".
 Coppi's doctor, Ettore Allegri, dismissed the story as "absolute drivel".

 A court in Tortona opened an investigation and asked toxicologists about exhuming Coppi's body to look for poison.
 A year later, without exhumation, the case was dismissed.